 From the high-profile scandals splashed across the front pages, to the tragedies occurring in far-flung supply chains, the actions of organisations can have a profound impact on countries, communities and individuals.

-If you are interested in the work of the Business Ethics, CSR and Governance research cluster or attending one of our regular meetings, please find us on Twitter @EthicsCSRGov or email:
+If you are interested in the work of the Business Ethics, Accountability and Governance Research Cluster or attending one of our regular meetings, please find us on Twitter @BEAGMdx or contact:

 Project details: Available via MDX Minds